bluegrass-dev/blog/_posts/2020-07-17-aws-cdk-elastic-beanstalk-examples.md

 # Overview

-[`AWS CDK`](https://aws.amazon.com/cdk/) enables you to codify infrastructure within a [`variety of programming languages`](https://docs.aws.amazon.com/cdk/latest/guide/work-with.html) to build resuable constructs that generate large amounts of AWS CloudFormation.
+[`AWS CDK`](https://aws.amazon.com/cdk/) enables you to codify infrastructure within a [`variety of programming languages`](https://docs.aws.amazon.com/cdk/latest/guide/work-with.html) to build reusable constructs that generate large amounts of AWS CloudFormation.
 The ratio of effort input vs value output is astounding.

 In this repository is a public learning effort gradually ramping up toward full SDLC of an application backed by AWS ElasticBeanstalk.